aws-samples/aws-alb-target-group-load-shedding/cdk/README.md

 - elbListenerARN - ARN for the ALB Listener to update for shedding/restoring

 The following parameters are optional:
-- elbShedPercent - Percentage of traffic to load shed expressed as an integer.
+- elbShedPercent - Percentage of traffic to shed expressed as an integer.
 Default: 5
 - elbRestorePercent - Percentage of traffic to restore expressed as an integer.
 Default: 5
 - maxElbShedPercent - Maximum allowable load to shed from Primary Target Group to Shedding Target Group.
 Default: 100
 - shedMesgDelaySec - Time delay in seconds between Shed intervals expressed as an integer.
 Default: 60